Graphmax for Text Generation: Methodology

-The text generation models usually predict the next word based on the history word sequence with a softmax function.
-Suppose the length of a dictionary is $N$, and an $N$-dimensional context representation vector $\mathbf{z}$ can be taken as inputs for the softmax mapping as shown in Equation (\ref{eq:softmax}).
-By constructing a directed graph $G = (V, \mathbf{A}, \mathcal{C})$ of the words in the dictionary based on a large human corpus, we can take this graph $G$ as an elementary filtering operation that replaces a signal coefficient for each word with a weighted linear combination of coefficients at its neighboring nodes of $G$, where $V = \{v_i\}_{i=1}^N$ is a set of nodes, $\mathbf{A}$ is an $N\times N$ adjacency matrix, and $\mathcal{C}$ is the corpus that the graph $G$ depends on.
+In text generation, an LM predicts the next word based on the history word sequence with a \texttt{softmax} function.
+Suppose the total number of words in a dictionary is $N$.
+An $N$-dimensional context representation vector $\mathbf{z}$ can be taken as the input for the \texttt{softmax} mapping as shown in Equation (\ref{eq:softmax}).
+By constructing a directed graph $G = (V, \mathbf{A}, \mathcal{C})$ of the words in the dictionary based on a large human corpus, we can take this graph $G$ as an elementary filtering operation that replaces a signal coefficient for each word with a weighted linear combination of coefficients at its neighboring nodes of $G$, where $V = \{v_i\}_{i=1}^N$ is the node set, $\mathbf{A}$ is an $N\times N$ weighted adjacency matrix, and $\mathcal{C}$ is the corpus that graph $G$ is built upon.